 The owner and chairman of Ipswich Town Football Club spent his early years in a family cottage in the small village of Walsham le Willows, near Bury St Edmunds.

-George Orwell – Born: Eric Arthur Blair (25 June 1903 – 21 January 1950) – the English writer, George Orwell, penned works such as Ninteen Eighty-Four and Animal Farm, and is considered one of the 20th Century’s best narrators of English culture.
+George Orwell – Born: Eric Arthur Blair (25 June 1903 – 21 January 1950) – the English writer George Orwell penned works such as Nineteen Eighty-Four and Animal Farm and is considered one of the 20th Century’s best narrators of English culture.
 His work displays high intelligence and keen wit, focusing on social injustice.
-Orwell’s family set up home in Southwold upon his father’s retirement.
-Orwell attended a Cram School there and visited frequently in his later life.
-In 1929 he returned to his parents’ house in Southwold, where he stayed for 5 years.
-The family was well established in the local community and his sister Avril was running a tea house in the town.
-During his last year in Southwold he wrote A Clergyman’s Daughter, based on his life as a teacher and on his experiences in Southwold.
+Orwell’s family set up a home in Southwold upon his father’s retirement.
+Orwell attended a Cram School there and frequently visited in his later life.
+In 1929 he returned to his parent’s house in Southwold, where he stayed for 5 years.
+The family was well established in the local community, and his sister Avril was running a tea house in the town.
+During his last year in Southwold, he wrote A Clergyman’s Daughter, based on his life as a teacher and on his experiences in Southwold.
 On 21 January 1950, Orwell died of a burst artery aged just 46.

 Famous Suffolk People